 Please get in touch with one of our asbestos solicitors at Jefferies to see if you qualify for a no win no fee compensation claim.
-Call our specialist team today on 0800 342 3206 or get in touch online to request a call-back a time that’s convenient for you.
+Call our specialist team today on 0800 342 3206 or get in touch online to request a call-back at a time that’s convenient for you.

 Mesothelioma compensation claims have been on the rise in recent years as the number of people receiving a diagnosis has increased.
-Statistically, more men than women suffer from the illness, largely due to the environments which many men worked in, historically.
+Statistically, more men than women suffer from the illness, largely due to the environments in which many men worked, historically.
 Women can and do suffer from mesothelioma, though, and this can happen as a result of exposure to clothes or equipment that have been contaminated with asbestos fibres and brought home.

-Mesothelioma claims can also be classed as an industrial illness claim as cases of the illness are nearly always triggered by exposure to asbestos while at work.
+Mesothelioma claims can also be classed as an industrial illness claim, as cases of the illness are nearly always triggered by exposure to asbestos while at work.
 The illness can take more than 10 years to develop and in the majority of cases, exposure has occurred between 20 – 40 years and it can reach up to 60 years in some cases.
 It is predicted that the number of asbestos claims will rise and peak in and around the year 2020.

 Am I At Risk Of Mesothelioma?